blockcypher/eth-docs/source/includes/_updates.md

 This section list all the updates in reverse chronological order.
 All dates are in the DD/MM/YY format.

+**24/01/22 - Add ERC-20 Deployement on BETH Example**

+We have added an example showing you how to deploy an ERC-20 on our Ethereum testnet: BETH.

 **29/10/21 - Add Priority Fee Estimation**

 We are now estimating the priority fee.
 Soon, transactions created with the API will be only EIPl-1559 transactions.